Decomposition-Coordination Method for Finite Horizon Bandit Problems: Introduction

 \section{Introduction}

 A multi-armed bandit (MAB) is a mathematical model for sequential decision making under partial feedback.
 At each round, a decision maker selects an arm, and then the arm yields a random reward that depends on the intrinsic characteristics of the arm, which are unknown to the decision maker.
 The selection of an arm hence serves two purposes: amassing reward and acquiring information on the arm, to be used in the future rounds.
-For this reason, MABs embody the well-known exploration-exploitation tradeoff and have concentrated the attention of several research communities (reinforcement learning, statistics, operations research, economics\ldots).
+For this reason, MABs embody the well-known exploration-exploitation tradeoff and have concentrated the attention of the research community for decades.

-The first occurrence of MABs in the literature was motivated by clinical trials~\cite{thompson1933likelihood}, but the rise of the digital economy has unlocked many new applications~\cite{NIPS2011_e53a0a29,li2010contextual,weed2016online}.
-As observed in~\cite{chakravorty2014multi}, two schools emerged from the early works on MABs.
-The first school follows~\cite{bellman1956problem} and aims at maximizing the expected total reward over a discounted horizon, and envisions the multi-armed bandit as a Markov Decision Process (MDP).
-The pioneering breakthrough is the Gittins Index Theorem~\cite{gittins2011multi} which provides a way to decompose the problem into tractable sub-problems, one per arm.
-The second school follows Robbins formulation~\cite{robbins1952some} and minimizes an expected regret over a finite horizon.
-The seminal work~\cite{lai1985asymptotically} identifies an asymptotically efficient policy.
-Other problem formulations and approaches were proposed following this milestone~\cite{lattimore2020bandit,bubeck2012regret}.
+The first occurrence of MABs in the literature was motivated by clinical trials~\citep{thompson1933likelihood}, but the rise of the digital economy has unlocked many new applications~\citep{NIPS2011_e53a0a29,li2010contextual,weed2016online}.
+As observed in~\citep{chakravorty2014multi}, two schools emerged from the early works on MABs.
+The first school follows~\citep{bellman1956problem} and aims at maximizing the expected total reward over a discounted horizon, and envisions the multi-armed bandit as a Markov Decision Process (MDP).
+The pioneering breakthrough is the Gittins Index Theorem~\citep{gittins2011multi} which provides a way to decompose the problem into tractable subproblems, one per arm.
+The second school follows Robbins formulation~\citep{robbins1952some} and seeks to minimize an expected regret over a finite horizon.
+The seminal work~\citep{lai1985asymptotically,lai1987adaptive} identifies an asymptotically efficient policy.
+Other problem formulations and approaches were proposed following this milestone~\citep{lattimore2020bandit,bubeck2012regret,auer2002using}.

+In this article, we take the MDP perspective, and aim at maximizing the intertemporal expected reward or, equivalently, minimizing the Bayesian regret of a binary bandit over a known, finite timespan.
+Theoretically, such a problem could be addressed with dynamic programming, but this is not feasible because of the curse of dimensionality: it is well known that the problem size grows exponentially in the number of arms.
+We leverage the ideas from~\citep{Hawkins:2003,adelman2008relaxations,Carpentier-Chancelier-DeLara-Pacaud:2020,brown2020index} to show how time decomposition (dynamic programming) can be made compatible with arm decomposition (Lagrangian relaxation).
+This results in a time-dependent index policy.

+Our approach connects to the literature on Lagrangian relaxation of weakly coupled stochastic dynamic programs~\citep{Whittle:1988,Hawkins:2003,adelman2008relaxations,brown2020index}.
+Our coupling constraint corresponds to the premise that only one arm can be pulled at any stage.